ittner/newslinkrss/README.md

 - First, we need the correct publish dates; they are neither in the URL nor in the anchor text, so we need to `--follow` the pages and get the dates from there.
-The pages also have no metadata for that, but they have a publish date intended for human readers in a slice of HTML like this:
+The pages also have no metadata to do this easily, but they have a publish date intended for human readers in a slice of HTML like this:
-  `<small class="text-muted"><b>23/12/2022</b> - some random text</small>`.
+  `<small class="text-muted"><b>23/12/2022</b> - some unrelated text</small>`.
   We can use a XPath expression to select the date from element "b", a good one (but technically incorrect as it does not follow CSS rules for attribute "class") is `--date-from-xpath '//small[@class="text-muted"]/b/text()'` .
-  It is a bit convoluted but we can replace it with a CSS Selector (and also fix the class attribute issue): `--date-from-csss 'small.text-muted > b'`.
+  It is a bit convoluted so we can replace it with a CSS Selector (that also fixes the class attribute issue): `--date-from-csss 'small.text-muted > b'`.
   It will capture the "23/12/2022" from the text node of inner element "b", no need to filter through `--csss-date-regex` to remove unwanted text, but as the date format is still ambiguous, we need to give an explicit format